 Out of anger or unhappiness

-A person when angry on someone or unhappy because they didn’t get promotion, disagreed with a decision or change in direction etc., gossips to get a sense of retribution.
+A person when angry with someone or unhappy because they didn’t get a promotion, disagreed with a decision or change in direction, etc., gossips to get a sense of retribution.

 Quick Tip: Try these techniques to stop yourself from gossiping & prevent losing the credibility and respect of your colleagues.